270: No Such Thing As BIG SHERLOCK HOLMES

 So this could be the future of recyclable coffee cups.

-So, they've managed to do it on actual trees outside, but the problem is, obviously, you're gonna have pests and the weather, you never know what's gonna happen.
+So they've managed to do it on actual trees outside, but the problem is, obviously, you're going to have pests and the weather, you never know what's going to happen.

-So, that's the main thing about them because the coffee cups that we get, they're made of paper, but they have like polyethylene, I think, on the inside, or which means that basically you can't recycle them at all.
+So that's the main thing about them because the coffee cups that we get, they're made of paper, but they have like polyethylene, I think, on the inside, which means that basically you can't recycle them at all.

-Yeah, or you can, but it's almost impossible.
+Yeah.
+Well, you can, but it's almost impossible.

 It's crazy.

-Here's a bit of a bummer of a fact.
+Here's a bit of a bummer of the fact.

 2.5 billion coffee cups are thrown away each year, and 99.75% of those are not recycled.
 So that's just in the UK.